conjurer-rich/faster-flow-hq/pages/platform-leads.md

 classes: wide
 ---

+## Fast Flow for Platform and Internal Service Teams

 Your platform should accelerate teams—not add more friction.
-Faster Flow helps you understand your internal users, reduce cognitive load, and make platform decisions that drive real adoption.
+The Fast Flow Facilitator Platform helps you understand your internal users, reduce cognitive load, and make platform decisions that drive real adoption.

 ## You’re trying to…